Birds Tell Us to Act on Climate

 Pledge to stand with Audubon to call on elected officials to listen to science and work towards climate solutions.

 Dr. Nicole Michel joined National Audubon Society’s Conservation Science Division in December 2015.
-As the Senior Quantitative Ecologist, Nicole leads a diverse and talented team of quantitative ecologists who produce the robust modeling efforts needed to understand trends and spatial patterns in bird abundance, occupancy, and occurrence; delineate climate and habitat relationships; and evaluate population- and community-level responses to conservation and management actions.
+As the Director of Quantitative Science, Nicole leads a diverse and talented team of quantitative ecologists who produce the robust modeling efforts needed to understand trends and spatial patterns in bird abundance, occupancy, and occurrence; delineate climate and habitat relationships; and evaluate population- and community-level responses to conservation and management actions.

 Nicole has over 20 years’ experience researching bird populations using an array of field and analytical methods.
 After receiving her undergraduate degree, she spent four years contributing to large-scale avian demographic and population surveys of breeding and migratory songbirds, diurnal raptors, and owls across North America and the Caribbean.
 In 1999, she joined The Institute for Bird Populations as a Biologist and MAPSPROG Programmer, where for six years she was responsible for analyzing demographic data, modeling bird-habitat relationships, coding and providing technical support for the MAPSPROG banding data entry and verification program, writing reports, and training and supervising field crews.